 Dumas Beach is located in Gujarat and is popular more for its spooky stories than its scenic beauty.
 The beach is nearly 20km away from Surat.
 Located along the Arabian Sea, Dumas Beach is known for its black and grey sand that only aids the claims of paranormal activities and adds to the gloomy vibes of the place.
-Dumas Beach is also in the list of top 30 haunted places in India.
+Dumas Beach is also on the list of the top 30 haunted places in India.

 According to the folktales, the ground was used as a burial spot by Hindus many decades ago, and it is the most prominent premise of ghost stories about the place.
 Many locals believe that the departed souls of people whose remains were cremated here still roam around the beach and that is why people don’t visit there in the evening or night.
 Stories of witnessing paranormal activities and the disappearance of tourists who visited the beach after the sunset are very common about Dumas Beach.

 And, while folklores suggest this, studies have something else to say.
-Experts claim that the high concentration of Iron is the reason behind the black and grey colour of sand at the shore of the beach.
-But, the colour of the sand, rather than explaining anything else, only strengthens the spooky stories about this place and the grey vibes of it.
+Experts claim that the high concentration of Iron is the reason behind the black and grey color of sand at the shore of the beach.
+But, the color of the sand, rather than explaining anything else, only strengthens the spooky stories about this place and the grey vibes of it.
 Besides the haunted stories, there lies a beach that is waiting to be explored and admired for its beauty.
 Dumas beach has palm trees that add a pop of color to the place and subtly uplifts the entire ambiance.

-During the peak tourist season, the beach is flocked by camel and horse owners who offer camel/horse rides at nominal prices.
+During the peak of tourist season, the beach is flocked by camel and horse owners who offer camel/horse rides at nominal prices.

-The beachside shacks offer great snacking options such as pani puri, bhajia, sweet corn, pav bhaji, Chinese snacks along with hot and cold beverages.
+The beachside shacks offer great snacking options such as Pani puri, bhajia, sweet corn, pav bhaji, Chinese snacks along with hot and cold beverages.
 Although there are not many options related to food yet whatever little is available is good to make your visit worth remembering.

 There lies a temple dedicated to Lord Ganesh at Dumas Beach.
 Tourists and locals often pay a visit to the temple to offer prayers or at times to simply explore the temple and find out interesting facts about it.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
-Click here
+Click here.